About Gateway Academy

 Events & Volunteer Director

-Jackie graduated from Trinity University in 1988 with Bachelor of Arts in Philosophy, and in 1991 with a Master of Social Work from the University of Houston.
+Jackie graduated from Trinity University in 1988 with a Bachelor of Arts in Philosophy, and in 1991 with a Master of Social Work from the University of Houston.
 Jackie worked at a teaching hospital as a medical social worker/field instructor and later went to work at The University of Houston Law Center where she was the Director of Career Services.
 Upon the adoption of her son, Jackie became a stay-at-home mom and avid volunteer, serving her faith community, promoting autism awareness and serving at several schools.
-A substitute teacher and volunteer at Gateway, Jackie was thrilled to join the staff last year as the Events and Volunteer Coordinator.
+After serving as a substitute teacher and volunteer at Gateway, Jackie was thrilled to join the staff in 2016 as the Events and Volunteer Director.
 She is passionate about Gateway’s mission and students and is herself, a Gateway parent.
-Jackie has been married for 27 years to her husband Mike Najarian.
+Jackie has been married for 29 years to her husband Mike Najarian.
 Along with their beloved son Avery, they share their home with three willful, striped cats.